Field Notes

 Last week, I was called before a committee of lawyers, IT executives, and my own boss.
 It was not to win an award.

 The week prior, I had used a non-approved AI to analyze a spreadsheet containing employee information.
-To my mind, the risk was negligible: it was a pivot table of people who had attended certain training sessions.
+I thought the risk was negligible: it was a pivot table of people who had attended certain training sessions.
 I was trying to figure out whom to invite to a new course, and the file wasn't labeled "sensitive" — though, unknown to me, one field indicated which employees had been terminated.

-She called the next day to reiterate that what I'd done was improper, and that she was reporting it to the European security team.
-(We're a global company, and the EU has stricter data rules than we do domestically.)
+She called the next day to reiterate that what I'd done was improper, and that she was reporting it to the European security team as a violation.
 I thought this was a gross overreaction.
 I said nothing.

 The day after that — five minutes before a class I was co-teaching — she called again: expect a meeting invitation from the investigative committee.
 The invitation arrived an hour later.
 I had to ask a colleague to take over the class.